CoffeeCat1920/ProjectEngine/README.md

     - [X] A way to efficently load the components required in a scene.
     - [X] A way to make gEcs inaccessable to game layer.
 - [-] Scene Management
-    - [ ] Scene struct
+    - [ ] Scene Base Class
     - [ ] Scene Manager
     - [ ] Adding <SceneId> bitset to Scenes
-    - [ ] Adding ability for defining entites belonging to multiple scenes.
+    - [ ] Adding ability for creating entites and adding it to the scenes wanted.
     - [ ] Adding ability for entities to be added and destroyed from scenes.
     - [ ] Adding scene based entities.
     - [ ] Scene switching